LocalPRO Leadership OS

 Meeting Standard

-No storytelling unless it creates a decision, assignment, owner, or commitment.
+No storytelling unless it creates a decision, assignment, owner, project update, or commitment.
 The OS should drive action, not record conversation.

 Control Center